gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     :kbd:`FF`    Form feed               ``16#0C#``
     =========== ======================= ===========

 Source files are in standard text file format.
-In addition, GNAT will recognize a wide variety of stream formats, in which the end of physical lines is marked by any of the following sequences:
+In addition, GNAT recognizes a wide variety of stream formats, in which the end of physical lines is marked by any of the following sequences:
 ``LF``, ``CR``, ``CR-LF``, or ``LF-CR``.
-This is useful in accommodating files that are imported from other operating systems.
+This is useful in accommodating files imported from other operating systems.

 .. index:: pair: End of source file; Source file, end